 Harkness Hall, located only steps away from the School of Medicine and Yale New Haven Hospital, houses students from the Schools of Medicine, Nursing, and Public Health, the Physician Associate program, and other graduate and professional schools at Yale.
 Residents of Harkness Hall live in a secure building with single-occupancy bedrooms.
 Yale administrative offices occupy the first through third floors of the building.
 The great advantage of living in Harkness Hall is the opportunity to reside with students from the various medical-related fields in a relaxed social setting.
 Harkness is also located close to a Yale Shuttle stop, allowing students easy access to the YSN campus.
-For additional information visit https://housing.yale.edu.

-YALE HOUSING OFFICE
+YALE GRADUATE HOUSING OFFICE

-The Yale Housing Office has dormitory and apartment units available for graduate and professional students.
+The Yale Graduate Housing Office has dormitory and apartment units available for graduate and professional students.
 Dormitories are single-occupancy and two-bedroom units of varying sizes and prices.
-They are located across the campus, from Edward S. Harkness Memorial Hall, serving the medical campus, to Helen Hadley Hall (which will be closing summer of 2024) and the newly built 272 Elm Street, serving the central/science campus.
+They are located across the campus, from Edward S. Harkness Memorial Hall, serving the medical campus, to 254 and 276 Prospect Street and 272 Elm Street, serving the central/science campus.
 Unfurnished apartments consisting of efficiencies and one-, two-, and three-bedroom apartments for singles and families are also available.
 Family housing is available in Whitehall and Esplanade Apartments.
-The Housing website (https://housing.yale.edu) is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
+The graduate housing website is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
 Applications for the new academic year are available beginning April 1 and can be submitted directly from the website with a Yale NetID.
 Room selection for paired roommates begins April 19.
 Room selection for all others begins April 20.

-The Yale Housing Office also manages the Off Campus Living listing service (http://offcampusliving.yale.edu; 203.436.9756), which is the exclusive Yale service for providing off-campus rental and sales listings from New Haven landlords.
+The Yale Graduate Housing Office also manages the Off Campus Living listing service (http://offcampusliving.yale.edu; 203.436.9756), which is the exclusive Yale service for providing off-campus rental and sales listings from New Haven landlords.
 This secure system allows members of the Yale community to search rental listings, review landlord/property ratings, and search for a roommate in the New Haven area.
 Oncampus housing is limited, and members of the community should consider off-campus options.
 Yale University discourages the use of Craigslist and other third-party nonsecure websites for off-campus housing searches.